DmitriiNazimov/vite-plugin-html-inject-localize/README.md

 	```<load ="./locale.json" />```
 3. Use keys from locale.json in html:
 	```<p>{=$title}</p>```
-4.Result will be:
+4. Result will be:
 	```<p>Localization title text</p>```

 You can use different locale.json files in different folders:
 - en
 - es
 - ru
 - etc